CleverRaven/Cataclysm-DDA/doc/EFFECTS_JSON.md

 "pain_amount"
 "pain_min"
-"pain_max"          - If 0 value will be exactly "pain_min"
+"pain_max"          - if 0 or missing value will be exactly "pain_min"
 "pain_max_val"      - Defaults to 0, which means uncapped
 "pain_chance"
 "pain_chance_bot"